Complete non-ambiguous trees and associated permutations: new enumerative results

 Now suppose that $\T = (T, \lambda)$ is a $\lambda$-labelled CNAT, such that the underlying CNAT $T$ has at least two internal dots in the top row.
 Let $\lambda_r$ be the label of the right-most of these, i.e.\ the right-most internal dot in the top row of $T$ is in the $r$-th column.
 The \emph{top-row decomposition} of $\T$ is the pair $\left( \T^{\ell}, \T^r \right)$ defined as follows: \begin{itemize} \item $\T^r := (T^r, \lambda^r)$, where $T^r$ is the sub-tree of $T$ whose root is the dot in cell $(r,1)$ (the right-most internal dot in the top row of $T$).
-In other words, $T^r$ is obtained from $T$ by keeping exactly the rows and columns containing dots whose path to the root in $T$ goes through the dot in cell $(1,r)$.
-Then $\lambda^r$ is the set of labels whose columns have at least one dot in $T^r$. \item $T^{\ell} := (T^{\ell}, \lambda^{\ell})$, where $T^{\ell}$ is obtained from $T$ by replacing the internal dot in cell $(1,r)$ by a leaf dot and moving it to the right-most column, and $\lambda^{\ell}$ is again the set of labels whose columns have at least one dot in $T^{\ell}$ (excluding the new leaf dot). \end{itemize} We will sometimes refer to $\T^r$, resp.\ $\T^{\ell}$, as the right, resp.\ left, subtree of $\T$.
-The top-row decomposition of a labelled CNAT is illustrated in Figure~\ref{fig:top_decomp_cnat}.
+In other words, $T^r$ is obtained from $T$ by keeping exactly the rows and columns containing dots whose path to the root in $T$ goes through the dot in cell $(r,1)$.
+Then $\lambda^r$ is the set of labels whose columns have at least one dot in $T^r$. \item $\T^{\ell} := (T^{\ell}, \lambda^{\ell})$, where $T^{\ell}$ is obtained from $T$ by replacing the internal dot in cell $(r,1)$ by a leaf dot and moving it to the right-most column, and $\lambda^{\ell}$ is again the set of labels whose columns have at least one dot in $T^{\ell}$ (excluding the new leaf dot). \end{itemize} We will sometimes refer to $\T^r$, resp.\ $\T^{\ell}$, as the right, resp.\ left, subtree of $\T$.
+We write $\T = \T^{\ell} \oplus \T^r$ for the top-row decomposition of a labelled CNAT $\T$.
+Note that this partitions the label set $\lambda$ into two (disjoint) subsets $\lambda^{\ell}$ and $\lambda^r$.
+This operation of a labelled CNAT is illustrated in Figure~\ref{fig:top_decomp_cnat}.